This is the thirtieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Panama City, Florida.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

-Panama City Florida Diving
+Panama City Florida Scuba Diving

-Here is a fairly exhaustive list, put together by the Bay County government, with locations of the hundreds of various dive sites, including wrecks, bridge rubble, construction equipment, reef balls, pyramids, limestone modules, culverts and others:
+Here is a fairly exhaustive list, put together by the Bay County government, with locations of the hundreds of various dive sites, including wrecks, bridge rubble, construction equipment, reef balls, pyramids, limestone modules, culverts, and others:

-Seasons and Conditions – Panama City is warm year round with average highs from June to August of 100°F (38°C) and 82°F (28°C) in February.
-Correspondingly, water temps run from 82-86°F (28-30°C) in July and 61-68°F (16-20°C) in February.
 It rains every month with July-August getting 13 days/month and April-May 5 days/month.
 Hurricane Eloise caused significant damage to Bay County in 1975 and Mexico Beach, 25 miles (40 km) down the beach, got wiped out last October by Hurricane Michael.
 I guess the law of averages would indicate it will be a while before there is another major hurricane in Bay County.
-A 5 mm wetsuit and hood would be the choice of many in winter and 3 mm or less for summer insulation.
-Visibility is variable based on location, weather and season, but generally inshore sites have 25-50 feet (9-15 meters) and sites farther out from 50-100 feet (15-30 meters).

 Selected Panama City Dive Sites

-Black Bart: 80 feet (24 meters), christened Vulcano del Gulfo, 185 foot (55 meter) oil rig supply vessel, sunk for reefing in 1993, holds at 80 feet (24 meters), deck at 60 feet (18 meters), superstructure at 40 feet (12 meters), wheelhouse, galley and head penetrable, galley appliances there, goliath grouper, beginner to experienced
+Black Bart: 80 feet (24 meters), christened Vulcano del Gulfo, 185-foot (55-meter) oil rig supply vessel, sunk for reefing in 1993, holds at 80 feet (24 meters), deck at 60 feet (18 meters), superstructure at 40 feet (12 meters), wheelhouse, galley and head penetrable, galley appliances there, goliath grouper, beginner to experienced

-USS Chippewa: 100 feet (30 meters), 205 foot (60 meter) navy tug launched in 1942, sunk in 1990 as training platform, sitting upright, lots of structure in place, experienced level
+USS Chippewa: 100 feet (30 meters), 205-foot (60-meter) navy tug launched in 1942, sunk in 1990 as a training platform, sitting upright, lots of structure in place, experienced level

-Red Sea: 75 feet (22 meters), 130 foot (32 meter) tug sunk for a reef in 2009, the newest such ship used for an artificial reef in the area, beginner and experienced level
+Red Sea: 75 feet (22 meters), 130-foot (32-meter) tug sunk for a reef in 2009, the newest such ship used for an artificial reef in the area, beginner and experienced level

-USS Accokeek: 100 feet (30 meters), 143 foot (42 meter) fleet tug, built in 1944, sunk, refloated and sunk again, in salvage and ordnance training, reefed in 2000, experienced level
+USS Accokeek: 100 feet (30 meters), 143-foot (42-meter) fleet tug, built in 1944, sunk, refloated and sunk again, in salvage and ordnance training, reefed in 2000, experienced level

-FAMI (Twin) Tugs: 100 feet (30 meters), 11 miles from St. Andrews Bay Pass, 85 and 95 foot (25 and 28 meter) tugs, reefed in 2003 nose to nose, storm moved one on top of the other, large eagle rays, goliath groupers, experienced level
+FAMI (Twin) Tugs: 100 feet (30 meters), 11 miles from St. Andrews Bay Pass, 85 and 95 foot (25 and 28 meter) tugs, reefed in 2003 nose to nose, a storm moved one on top of the other, large eagle rays, goliath groupers, experienced level

-SS Tarpon: 95 feet (28 meters), 130 foot (32 meter) steamer built in 1887, sunk in 1937, considered an archaeological preserve with no touch regulations, some original bottles still there, experienced level
+SS Tarpon: 95 feet (28 meters), 130-foot (32-meter) steamer built in 1887, sunk in 1937, considered an archaeological preserve with no touch regulations, some original bottles still there, experienced level

 Hathaway Bridge Spans: built in 1929, 14 spans sunk for reefs in 1985 in different areas and depths